AshleyL-02/Htw2020/README.md

 Unity C# Project.

-This video game was created for Microsoft's 2020 Hunt the Wumpus Competition, but put to a halt due to the competition's cancellation.
+This video game was initially developed for Microsoft's 2020 Hunt the Wumpus Competition, but was scrapped due to the competition's cancellation.